-The university residences in France are managed by the CROUS (Centre régional des oeuvres universitaires et sociales).
-The traditional residences offer only single occupant furnished rooms, each measuring 9 square meters.
+University residences in France are managed by the CROUS (Centre régional des œuvres universitaires et sociales).
+Traditional residences offer single occupant or co-living furnished rooms, measuring from 9 to 22 square meters.
 You will need to bring your own bed-and-bath linens, including towels and sheets.
-The bathrooms (toilets) and kitchens are for shared use and are located outside your room on the same floor.

-Cooking in your room is forbidden.
-The university restaurants offer full, modest-priced meals at lunch and dinner.
-Meal tickets can be purchased at restaurants (on a rechargeable chip card).
+Some rooms have private bathrooms (toilets) and kitchens.
+For those who don't, shared kitchens and bathrooms are located outside the room on the same floor.
+Cooking in your room is allowed only if the room has a kitchen.
+University restaurants offer complete and affordable meals at lunch and dinner.
+Meal tickets can be purchased on an application called Izly (it will be recharged on your student card, and you can pay with it).